amidaware/trmm-docs/docs/contributing_using_a_remote_server.md

 The remote development server should already have Tactical RMM installed via the traditional install method.

-After the extension pack is installed in VSCode you will have a new button at the bottom-left of VSCode.
+After the extension pack is installed in VS Code you will have a new button at the bottom-left of VS Code.
 You can select it and add your remote SSH host information.

 ![RemoteSSH](images/Remote_SSH_connection.png)